23+ Inspiring Things To Do In New Bedford MA: New England Whaling History

 STAY: New Bedford Fairfield Inn and Suites

 The Mavens don’t usually extoll the wonderment of chain hotels.
-But this is one of the few exceptions.
+But the New Bedford Fairfield Inn and Suites is one of the few exceptions.
 In punchy blues and orange hues, this establishment hard by the working docks took a big leap of faith when it opened several years ago.

-Now, rooms are nearly 100% occupied in season, because more and more tourists traveling to Boston or the Cape or who come off the high-speed Vineyard/Nantucket Ferry across the street are choosing to stay overnight.
+Now, rooms are nearly 100% occupied in season, because tourists traveling to Boston or the Cape or who come off the high-speed Vineyard/Nantucket Ferry across the street are choosing to stay overnight.

 With helpful friendly staff, this franchise feels more like a B&B. It offers a free shuttle within a five-mile radius, free Wi-Fi, a small fitness room that overlooks a sparkling indoor pool, and a complimentary hot breakfast.